-The nearest ICC (level three) for the South Gippsland municipality is located in Traralgon at Level 2 of the Regional Control Centre, 181 Franklin St Traralgon 3844.
+The nearest ICC (level three) for the South Gippsland municipality is located at Warragul Incident Control Centre - 157 Queen St, Warragul 3820.
 Further details can be found in the Contacts list.
 The ICC is not open to the public.

 Additionally, a number of Level 2 facilities are located throughout South Gippsland Shire Council hosted by both CFA & Forest Fire Management Victoria (FFMVic) to support Local Command and Control arrangements.

-5.6.3 Incident Emergency Management Team (IEMT)
+5.5.3 Incident Emergency Management Team (IEMT)